 First, you can try to slowly taper off alcohol at home.
 HAMS recommends you reduce your drinking at a rate no faster than two drinks per day.
 So if you’re a 10 drink/day alcoholic, on the first day of your taper, you can drink 8 drinks (evenly spread throughout the day), then the next day 6 drinks, then 4, then 2, then 0.
 This is a very fast taper and I would go even slower than that, maybe two drinks every few days.
 The only risk of going arbitrarily slowly is that you might lose motivation and start going back up again before you finish the taper.

 Second, you can talk to a doctor.
-Your primary care doctor should be fine; if your case is very unusual, you could seek a psychiatrist or addictionologist but if for some reason they’re not up to the task you could also find a psychiatrist or addictionologist.
+Your primary care doctor should be fine, though if your case is very unusual, you could also seek a psychiatrist or addictionologist.
 They can guide you through the above process of tapering with alcohol, or they can help by prescribing you an alcohol withdrawal medication you can take at home (usually Ativan, Valium, or Librium).
 If they give you meds, take them the way your doctor recommends.
 Usually the plan will be to do a taper over the course of about a week, but using one of these medications instead of alcohol.
 These are probably slightly better than alcohol to taper with, because they’re “smoother” (instead of having ten drinks at ten different points during the day, you can take Librium once or twice), because they promote sobriety (at least you’re not drinking literal alcohol), and because your doctor controls how many of them you get and will work with you to make sure you take the right amount and don’t cheat.
 Otherwise there aren’t huge advantages of tapering with these as opposed to tapering with alcohol itself.

 I recommend being very careful about alcohol withdrawal symptoms, and very quick to start worrying about them.
 You don’t want to let this get to the point where you have the hallucinations and seizures.
 If you start experiencing anything beyond the very mildest symptoms, either go to the hospital, or drink some alcohol.
 I cannot stress enough that alcohol treats alcohol withdrawal; a surprising number of people end up in the hospital without realizing this.
 I sympathize with people who don’t want to have alcohol in the house to tempt them while they’re withdrawing – but if that’s you, have some plan for what to do if you start experiencing withdrawal.
 A good plan might be to have someone pretty constantly by your side through the week you’re doing this, watching you and ready to take action if things get worse.
 Going to the hospital is a fine plan, as long as you can afford it and you’re willing to make the 9-1-1 call when the time comes.